Harrindy/VCMforPB/README.md

         Individual.fit$h # a single value
         Individual.fit$fit # a (p+1)*length(u_grid) matrix

-        # You can plot the result by
+        # You can plot the estimates by
         par(mfrow=c(1,nrow(Individual.fit$fit)))
         for(k in 1:nrow(Individual.fit$fit))
         {